dadarlodev/dadarlodev/README.md

 My name is Jordan and I'm a Software Developer and Coding Instructor, based in South Yorkshire.

-- Currently working at @wearecodenation
+- Currently working at Code Nation
-- Exploring the world of Game Development
+- Exploring the world of Software & Game Development
 - jordan@darlodev.com

 <a href="https://github.com/darlodev/dalodev">